Mekhliganj subdivision

+Subdivisions

+Cooch Behar district is divided into the following administrative subdivisions:

 Administrative units

 Mekhliganj subdivision has 3 police stations, 2 community development blocks, 2 panchayat samitis, 14 gram panchayats, 249 mouzas, 194 inhabited villages, 2 municipality and 1 census town.
 The municipalities are: Mekhliganj and Haldibari.
 The census town is: Nagar Changrabandha.
 The subdivision has its headquarters at Mekhliganj.

 Police stations

 Police stations in the Mekhliganj subdivision have the following features and jurisdiction:

 Blocks

 Community development blocks in the Mekhliganj subdivision are:

 Gram panchayats

 The subdivision contains 14 gram panchayats under 2 community development blocks: